mreza0100/mamzi.net.github.io/pages/universe/index.md

 Consider the event of discovering the continent of America by Columbus:

+### Chain of Events Leading to the Discovery of America

 1. **Discovery of America**:

       - **Why did he discover America?**
            - Because he was searching for a new route to India.

 2. **Searching for a New Route to India**:

       - **Why did he want to find a new route to India?**